martin-rizzo/ComfyUI-TinyBreaker/README.md

    git clone https://github.com/martin-rizzo/ComfyUI-TinyBreaker .\ComfyUI\custom_nodes\ComfyUI-TinyBreaker
    ```

-## Experimental Features
+## Features

-This section describes the experimental features included in ComfyUI-TinyBreaker.

 ### Unified Prompt

 ComfyUI-TinyBreaker introduces a custom node that allows you to input the prompt and parameters all together in a single text area, streamlining the workflow.
 The prompt is entered as usual, followed by a series of parameters, each prefixed with `--`.

 #### Prompt Parameters
 _For more details on these parameters, see [docs/prompt_parameters.md](docs/prompt_parameters.md)._

-##### **Minor Adjustments**
+##### Minor Adjustments

 | Parameter                                      | Description                                                                |
 |------------------------------------------------|----------------------------------------------------------------------------|